HarshithaChettyRagava/BearcatCarPooling/README.md

 - New users are allowed to login by providing the basic information.
 - System validates the entries provided by the user.

-### Car Booking:
+### Map Page:

-- Once the user Login, a map would be displayed where he would be allowed to enter the destination location.
-- The current location will already be pointed on the map.
+- By default, Current location will be taken as the pick up location or source location.
+- User should enter destination in order to book a cab.
+- After entering destination user should press enter to find the location.
-- Select the destination location and click the tiney arrow button on the bottom left of the screen.
+- After clicking on the tiney forward arrow button which is on the bottom right of the screen, Source and destination locations will be send to confirmation activity for calculating the distance in miles.
-- User will be navigated to the next page "Confirmation Page".
+- Then the user will be navigated to the next page "Confirmation Page".

 ### Cofirmation/ Cost Estimation Page: